HideezGroup/HES/LINUX.md

 If you do not see any errors within 1-2 minutes, it means that the HES has been successfully configured and started.
 Press Ctrl+C for exit.

-## 4.4 Daemonizing of Enterprise Server
+## 4.4 Daemonizing of the Enterprise Server
 Copy file `HES.service` to the `/lib/systemd/system/`:
 ```shell
   $ sudo cp /opt/src/HES/HES.Deploy/HES.service /lib/systemd/system/HES.service